How to Lead An Impressive Bible Study

 Update: my friend thinks he did well though he didn't take my advice!
 Oh well.

-2 replies on “How to Lead An Impressive Bible Study”
+2 responses to “How to Lead An Impressive Bible Study”

 Good advice, Andy.
 But I’m curious as to why the elders are using a bible study as an interviewing technique.
 I’m not sure how much this will help them hire the right guy unless they are hiring a “bible study leader.”